jordancks/deep_learning-challenge/README.md

     Neurons, Layers, and Activation Functions:
     * Neurons:
         The model started with 3 hidden layers.
 Across multiple optimization attempts, we adjusted the number of neurons in each layer.
-For the final attempt, we used:
+For the final attempt, neurons used:
-            100 neurons in the first layer
+            * 100 neurons in the first layer
-            80 neurons in the second layer
+            * 80 neurons in the second layer
-            50 neurons in the third layer
+            * 50 neurons in the third layer
-            25 neurons in the fourth layer
+            * 25 neurons in the fourth layer
     * Activation Functions:
         * The tanh activation function was used in the first layer to allow for both positive and negative outputs, followed by relu activation functions in subsequent layers to introduce non-linearity and handle vanishing gradients.
         * The output layer used a sigmoid activation function, as this is a binary classification task.